-Appendix A shows the general location of the facility on a U.S. Geological Survey topographic map.
-Appendix A also presents a layout of the facility and the location of storage tanks and 55-gallon drums.
+Appendix A, Figure A-1, shows the general location of the facility on a U.S. Geological Survey topographic map.
+Appendix A, Figure A-2, presents a layout of the facility and the location of storage tanks and 55-gallon drums.
 As required under 40 CFR 112.7(a)(3), the facility diagram indicates the location and content of ASTs, USTs, and transfer stations and connecting piping.
-The facility diagram also identifies the location of and mark as "exempt" underground tanks that are exempted from the requirements of this part under \$112.1(d)(4).
+The facility diagram also identifies the location of and mark as "exempt" underground tanks that are exempted from the requirements of this part under §112.1(d)(4).